Cozy Peach Kitchen

 • Overhead view of white plate with pile of angel hair pasta and butternut squash.

-Roasted Butternut Squash Pasta
+Roasted Butternut Squash Spaghetti

-• Kale and butternut squash salad on a white plate with bowl of sliced apple in the background.
+• Warm kale salad on a white plate with bowl of sliced apple in the background.

 Warm Kale Salad with Roasted Butternut Squash

-• Orzo with mushrooms in white speckled bowl
+• Pesto orzo with mushrooms in white speckled bowl.

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

-📖 Recipe
+Recipe

-Large skillet filled with mushroom risotto
+Bowl filled with mushroom risotto and wedge of bread.

 5 from 4 votes

-Prep Time10 minutes mins
+Prep Time 10 minutes mins

-Cook Time40 minutes mins
+Cook Time 40 minutes mins

-Mushroom Cook Time20 minutes mins
+Mushroom Cook Time 20 minutes mins

-Total Time50 minutes mins
+Total Time 50 minutes mins

-Servings: 5 servings
+Servings 5 servings

 Ingredients